-Quadgas HoldCo Limited (an indirect parent company) has arranged, in accordance with the Companies Act 2006 and the Articles of Association, qualifying third party indemnities against financial exposure that Directors may incur in the course of their professional duties.
+Quadgas HoldCo Limited has arranged, in accordance with the Companies Act 2006 and the Articles of Association, qualifying third party indemnities against financial exposure that Directors may incur in the course of their professional duties.
 Alongside these indemnities, Quadgas HoldCo Limited places Directors' and Officers' liability insurance for each Director.